Battle of Vercellae: Prelude

 Marius and Catulus had stationed their army in a defensible position near the River Po, to prevent the Cimbri from moving into Italy.
-The combined force was led by Marius who held senior rank.
+The combined force was led by Marius, who held senior rank.
 Seeing that the Cimbri were not advancing towards them, he crossed the river and neared their position.
 The Cimbri sent an embassage to the Roman camp.
 Marius offered battle, but the envoys refused, claiming they were waiting for their allies.
 They, in their turn, demanded land to be settled on for themselves and for their allies.
 Marius inquired as to which allies they were referring.
-The emissaries responded they meant the Teutones and/or Ambrones.
-Marius replied: 'Then don't trouble yourself with your brethren, for they have land, and they will have it forever – land which we have given them.'
+The emissaries responded they meant the Teutons and/or Ambrones.
+Marius replied, 'Then don't trouble yourself with your brethren, for they have land, and they will have it forever – land which we have given them.'

-The Cimbri did not understand, therefore, Marius produced a number of captive Teutonic kings, possibly including Teutobod, from a nearby tent.
+The Cimbri did not understand; Marius therefore produced a number of captive Teutonic kings, possibly including Teutobod, from a nearby tent.

 The envoys returned to the Cimbric camp and informed their leaders of the fate of their allies.
-The Cimbric king, Boiorix, convinced his people to fight the Romans as soon as possible as he wanted to settle the conflict sooner rather than later.
-Boiorix met with Marius and offered battle, he gave the Romans the choice of where and when the battle would take place.
-Marius informed the king that the Romans did not allow the enemy to dictate their military affairs.
-However, Marius, was willing to make an exception for the Cimbri.
+The Cimbric king, Boiorix, convinced his people to fight the Romans as soon as possible, as he wanted to settle the conflict sooner rather than later.
+Boiorix met with Marius and offered battle; he gave the Romans the choice of where and when the battle would take place.
+Marius informed the king that though the Romans did not allow the enemy to dictate their military affairs, Marius was willing to make an exception for the Cimbri.
 He instructed the king to meet him near Vercellae, also called the Raudian Plain.

 Location

-Traditionally, most historians locate the location of the battle in or near the modern Vercelli, Piedmont, in northern Italy.
+Traditionally, most historians locate the site of the battle in or near the modern Vercelli, Piedmont, in northern Italy.
 Some historians think that "vercellae" is not a proper name and may refer to any mining area at the confluence of two rivers.

 The latter historians think that the Cimbri followed the river Adige after having crossed the Brenner Pass, instead of "unreasonably" turning west to the modern Vercelli; this way, the location of the battle would be in the modern Polesine instead, possibly near the modern Rovigo.
 At Borgo Vercelli, near the river Sesia, 5 km from Vercelli, items have been found that supposedly strengthen the tradition.

 Another suggested location is the hamlet of Roddi, in what is now the province of Cuneo, Piedmont.